(This is a reader-submitted review as part of our gun review contest. See details here.)

 Ease of Use / Handling Characteristics

-The grips shipped with the gun make the grip very slim, about 1.1” thick, which provides excellent trigger reach.
+The grips shipped with the gun make the grip very slim, about 1.1 inches thick, which provides excellent trigger reach.
 That’s also great for folks who like to pull the trigger closer to their distal crease.
-Folks with longer fingers may favor a more pronounced palm swell, available from dozens of grip makers, or simply the black rubber OEM grips that ship on the standard SP-01s / Shadows.
+Folks with longer fingers may favor a more pronounced palm swell, available from dozens of grip makers, or simply the black rubber OEM grips that ship on the standard SP-01s/Shadows.
 I personally prefer the feel of VZ Diamondbacks.
 Folks with really large hands may just want to check out the Italian clones offered up by Tanfoglio.

 On the SP-01 Shadow all of the controls are enlarged and extended.
 The slide stop is lengthened and larger than a standard 75B.
 Some folks can reach the slide stop with their strong hand thumb, but I can’t without breaking my grip, that doesn’t bother me as I release the slide with my support hand thumb on all reloads.
 The magazine release is a “D” style release that’s enlarged vs. the standard 75B, and extended more than the base model SP-01.
 It’s very easy to reach and activate, and as a result take care transitioning to support hand only so the magazine won’t inadvertently drop.
 I’ve witnessed one shooter punt his magazine down range on the switch.

-Then there’s the curious choice of CZUB’s insistence that this be a manual safety gun, and that the safety be enlarged.
-This pistol was optimized for IPSC Production competition, which requires double action starts.
-Nobody really uses the safety in action pistol games (ok, so there’s like 3 of you who do use SA starts and refuse to manually decock the gun, but we’re using sweeping generalizations here).
-In my first USPSA match with the Shadow I burned up 16 seconds trying to “clear” a seized up slide which was nothing more than the safety being inadvertently activated on a reload entering a position.
+Then there’s the curious choice of CZUB’s insistence that this be a manual-safety gun, and that the safety be enlarged.
+This pistol was optimized for IPSC Production competition, which requires double-action starts.
+Nobody really uses the safety in action-pistol games (ok, so there’s like three of you who do use SA starts and refuse to manually decock the gun, but we’re using sweeping generalizations here).
+In my first USPSA match with the Shadow I burned up 16 seconds trying to “clear” a seized-up slide which was nothing more than the safety being inadvertently activated on a reload entering a position.
 Either practice reloads with your thumb resting on the safety, or fit a pair of thin safeties (I went the thin safety route).

-Let’s be clear: in the context of action pistol shooting you will be required to lower the hammer manually on a live round.
+Let’s be clear: In the context of action-pistol shooting you will be required to lower the hammer manually on a live round.
 That’s a scary proposition to some, but not difficult to do.
 The Shadow Custom sports a “Competition Hammer” that is longer than the standard ring hammer that comes on the base Shadows, which make it pretty simple to lower the hammer.
-Please YouTube videos on lowering the hammer and PRACTICE it dry before trying it in a live fire context.
+Please watch YouTube videos on lowering the hammer and PRACTICE it dry before trying it in a live-fire context.

 The magazine well also sports a slight bevel, and CZUB even attempted halfheartedly to “checker” the front and back straps.
 This isn’t a deal breaker as I find the relieved trigger guard and upswept beavertail work together to lock the gun into your hand.
 All the same, you’ll notice my front strap wears grip tape, which is pretty common.